Engelbert Sterckx

-Engelbert Sterckx (2 November 1792 – 4 December 1867), was the Archbishop of Mechelen, Belgium from 1832 to 1867.
+Engelbert Sterckx (2 November 1792 – 4 December 1867) was the Archbishop of Mechelen, Belgium, from 1832 to 1867.

 Life

 Engelbert (Engelbertus) Sterckx was born 2 November 1792 in Ophem, Brabant.
 His parents were farmers.
 He began his studies in Vilvoorde, after which he studied humanities at the college of Enghien (1805-1807).
-After secondary school in Leuven, he entered the Major Seminary of Mechelen on 18 September 1811 and in 1813 was named subsecretary of archdiocesan curia of Mechelen in 1813.
+After secondary school in Leuven, he entered the Major Seminary, Mechelen, on 18 September 1811 and in 1813 was named subsecretary of the archdiocesan curia of Mechelen in 1813.

 Sterckx was ordained, with an age exemption, as priest for the Archdiocese of Mechelen, on 18 February 1815.
-He was vice-regent and professor of philosophy and moral theology at Mechelen from 1815 to 1821 when he was appointed pastor at Boechout.
+He was vice-regent and professor of philosophy and moral theology at Mechelen from 1815 to 1821, when he was appointed pastor at Boechout.
 In 1824 he was appointed archpriest of the Cathedral of Our Lady in Antwerp.
-In 1827, he was named vicar general to Archbishop, Francis Anthony de Méan of Mechelen, and organized the opposition of the clergy to the religious policies of William I.
+In 1827, he was named vicar general to Archbishop Francis Anthony de Méan of Mechelen, and organized the opposition of the clergy to the religious policies of William I.

 Belgian independence

 In 1830 the southern provinces seceded from the United Kingdom of the Netherlands and established a constitutional monarchy.
 The people of the south were nearly all Catholic; half were French-speaking.
 Many outspoken liberals regarded King William I's rule as despotic.
 There were high levels of unemployment and industrial unrest among the working classes.
 The liberal faction began to support the Catholics, partly to accomplish its own goals: freedom of education and freedom of the press.

-Belgium became a separate ecclesiastical province with Mechelen as an archbishopric and the suffragan dioceses of Liège, Namur, Tournai (Doornik), Bruges and Ghent.
+Belgium became a separate ecclesiastical province with Mechelen as an archbishopric and the suffragan dioceses of Liège, Namur, Tournai, Bruges and Ghent.